What Is an Immigration Psychological Evaluation?

 • Survivor and victim cases (the survivor or victim is evaluated).
 For VAWA self-petitions, the U-Visa, and the T-Visa, the law turns on the abuse or harm the petitioner experienced directly.
 The evaluation centers on that person: the psychological impact of domestic abuse for VAWA, the substantial mental or physical abuse from a qualifying crime for the U-Visa, and the psychological impact of trafficking for the T-Visa.

 Getting this right matters because the legal standard, the clinical focus, and the instruments all follow from who is being evaluated.
+For a deeper look at the misconception, a form-by-form table of who is evaluated, and how hardship is proved, see the extreme hardship evaluation hub.

 Which waivers and relief types does this evaluation support?